eric-blake/wine-store/README.md

 **Newsletter**

-The users can sign up to a newsletter to recieve the most recent offers and discount codes.
+The users can sign up to a newsletter to receive the most recent offers and discount codes.
 The form was integrated using MailChimp.

 ![newsletter](/documentation/images/features/newsletter.PNG)